marvsz/INetCEP/Readme.md

 ## Option 1

-To start SACEPICN on the cluster of resources (see VMS.cfg), please follow the steps below:
+To start INetCEP on the cluster of resources (see VMS.cfg), please follow the steps below:

 ### Setup on MAKI compute resources